 It is the day when the victim vs. villain game is taken to the next level.

 It was the day when they had enough pain, enough of the old themselves.

 They know that is the day when they save themselves from themselves.

 For many, that day can be today!

-When working with my clients, I use metaphors and tales to help them to understand better what they believe, what filters they use to see the world, what is limiting them and where their strengths resides.
+When working with my clients, I use metaphors and tales to help them understand better what they believe, what filters they use to see the world, what limits them, and where their strengths reside.

 Do you think you don’t tell yourself stories?
 Think again!